bitovi/bitops/docs/about.md

 ---------------------
 ## How BitOps works

 BitOps is a boiler plate docker image for DevOps work.
-An operations repository is mounted to a bitops image's `/opt/bitops_deployment` directory.
+An operations repository is mounted to a BitOps image's `/opt/bitops_deployment` directory.
 BitOps will

 * Auto-detect any configuration belonging to one of its [supported tools](#supported-tools)
 * Loop through each tool and